nya3jp/tast/docs/writing_tests.md

 `Y`'s reset may put the system state to one not accepted by `X`, failing to fulfill the aforementioned property.

+#### Parameterized Fixtures

+Similar to tests, parameterized fixtures are also supported.
+They can be used to define multiple similar fixtures with different features/options.

+To parameterize a fixture, specify a slice of `testing.FixtureParam` in the `Params` field on fixture registration.
+If `Params` is non-empty, `testing.AddFixture` will expand the fixture into one or more tests corresponding to each item in `Params` by merging `testing.Fixture` and `testing.FixtureParam`.

+Here is an [example with normal parameterized fixtures] and an [example of a test using the normal parameterized fixtures].

+`FixtureParam` should be a literal in general since fixture registration should be [declarative].
+However, a fixture may need to support a different combination of features or options.
+For fixtures that support a lot of different features/options, fixture writers and users may have a hard time to figure out what parameters have been declared for a particular combination of features/options.
+To ease the effort for composing a fixture with a lot of features/options, factory-like functions are allowed to be used for `FixtureParam` declaration and reference to the parameterized fixture.
+Even with the exception, the fixture writers and test writers should always make sure the function always returns the same fixture name for the same build.
+Otherwise, the generated metadata will produce the wrong data and cause issues in the test executions.
+Also, the factory function should be simple and the name of the parameter should allow users to identify the combination of features/options easily.

+Here is an [example of parameterized fixtures with a factory], and an [example of a test use a parameterized fixture with a factory].

 #### Preconditions

 Preconditions, predecessor of fixtures, are not recommended for new tests.